Tetrakern/fictioneer/CUSTOMIZE.md

 ## Change chapter formatting defaults

-The formatting in chapters is left to the reader, as it should be.
-Tailoring the formatting to your preferences and perhaps needs enhances the reading experience.
+The formatting of chapters is left to the reader, as it should be.
+Customizing the formatting to your preferences and needs can greatly enhance the reading experience.
 However, you can alter the defaults via a [filter](FILTERS.md#apply_filters-fictioneer_filter_chapter_default_formatting-formatting-).

 ```php
 /**